GeoffreyXue/dcompact/README.md

 > Also, you may have to set `git config core.filemode false` to prevent git from changing the executable permissions.

+Then, open this up and start up a docker container with VS Code.
 You should be ready to go!

 ### Step by Step